 Be prepared

-Please review the UTHealth Emergency Management Plan so that you will be prepared to act if an incident arises.
+Please review the UTHealth Houston Emergency Management Plan so that you will be prepared to act if an incident arises.
 The City of Houston Office of Emergency Management website provides hurricane preparedness information and links to evacuation zones, evacuation routes and other useful information for residents of the Greater Houston area.

 Please stay up to date with weather conditions in your local area.
 You can find your local emergency management agency on the Ready Houston regional disaster preparedness website.